Become an Attorney Mentor

 An important part of the Legal Outreach program is the pairing of students with mentors who are attorneys (in any capacity) in the community.
-We hope that mentors will serve as role models for our students by meeting with their mentee at least once a month to assist students with their preparation for a constitutional law debate and the other to meet on an informal basis.
+We hope that mentors will serve as role models for our students by meeting with their mentee at least once a month to assist students with their preparation for a constitutional law debate and to build a stonger connection.
 Being a mentor is a wonderful way to make a difference in one of our student’s lives.
 Many mentors develop close bonds with their mentee and remain a part of their lives until and even after they matriculate to college.
-We hope you will join the ranks of our 160+ attorney members across the city.
+We hope you will join the ranks of our 160 current attorney mentors across the city.

 The Legal Outreach Mentoring Program matches students (mentees) from the Legal Outreach “College Bound” program with attorneys and judges (mentors) from the New York City area.
 Only same gender matches are made.
 At the beginning of their sophomore year, students are assigned mentors who will remain paired with them throughout their high school years.
-College Bound students are drawn from New York City public high schools.
+College Bound students are drawn from New York City public high schools in under resourced communities.

 |List of participating Attorney Mentors|